JuhaW/Vray-Linked-Nodes/README.md

 You can also copy/paste (Ctrl+C, Ctrl+V) nodes between materials in normal way, if nodes are set to link, then pasted nodes are also linked.

 Cons:
-Uses node labels to link nodes so dont change them Might crash Blender, no node type checks yet
+Uses node labels to link nodes so dont change them.
+Might crash Blender, no node type checks yet.